A Survey on Generative Modeling with Limited Data, Few Shots, and Zero Shot: Comprehensive Review

 \subsection{Exploiting Frequency Components}

 Approaches in this category aim to improve frequency awareness to improve GM-DC.
-FreGAN \cite{yang2022fregan} extracts high-frequency information ($HF$) of images (related to details in images) using Haar Wavelet transform \cite{porwik2004haar} and uses three different modules to emphasize learning high-frequency information: high-frequency discriminator uses $HF$ as an additional signal to perform real/fake classification, frequency skip connection feeds the $HF$ information of each feature map to the next one in $G$ to prevent frequency loss, and a frequency alignment loss is used to make sure $G$ and $D$ are learning frequency information in the same pace.
-WaveGAN \cite{yang2022wavegan} uses similar idea, but in a different setup to address task cGM-2.
-Gen-Co extracts some frequency information of the image and feeds it to a separate $D$ in addition to using original real and fake images.
-MaskedGAN \cite{huang2022maskedgan} masks out some frequency bands of the input during training to enforce the generative model to focus more on under-represented frequency bands.
+FreGAN \citep{yang2022fregan} extracts high-frequency information ($HF$) of images (related to details in images) using Haar Wavelet transform \citep{porwik2004haar} and uses three different modules to emphasize learning high-frequency information: high-frequency discriminator uses $HF$ as an additional signal to perform real/fake classification, frequency skip connection feeds the $HF$ information of each feature map to the next one in $G$ to prevent frequency loss, and a frequency alignment loss is used to make sure $G$ and $D$ are learning frequency information in the same pace.
+WaveGAN \citep{yang2022wavegan} uses a similar idea, but in a different setup to address the cGM-2 task.
+SDTM \citep{yang2023sdtm} applies Haar Wavelet transformation to decompose features of $D$, encouraging the model to distinguish high-frequency signals of real images from those of generated samples, therefore mitigating the model’s frequency bias.
+Gen-Co \citep{cui2022genco} extracts some frequency information of the image and feeds it to a separate $D$ in addition to using original real and fake images.
+MaskedGAN \citep{huang2022maskedgan} masks out some frequency bands of the input during training to enforce the generative model to focus more on under-represented frequency bands.
+FAGAN \citep{cheng2024frequency} introduces two frequency regularizers for one-shot adaptation.
+It aligns low-frequency components of $G_t$ with $G_s$ to preserve general knowledge and matches high-frequency components of the generated image with the reference image to capture domain-specific details.